morgen-peschke/trans-factsheet/README.md

 * [Kettenis et al. 11](https://link.springer.com/content/pdf/10.1007%2Fs10508-011-9758-9.pdf)
     * Dutch trans man who started on puberty blockers at age 13 in 1988.
-His health and well-being was monitored regularly for over 22 years
+His health and well-being was monitored regularly for over 22 years.
-    * he was well-functioning with no clinical signs of a negative impact of earlier puberty suppression on brain development, metabolic and endocrine parameters, or bone mineral density
+    * He was well-functioning with no clinical signs of a negative impact of earlier puberty suppression on brain development, metabolic and endocrine parameters, or bone mineral density.
 * [Cohen-Kettenis 98](https://pubmed.ncbi.nlm.nih.gov/9879847/)
-    * Focuses on **one person's case** in which puberty blockers were used at a young age to relieve pressure from them, give them more time to go through proper psychotherapy, and get a more reliable diagnosis of the situation
+    * Focuses on **one person's case** in which puberty blockers were used at a young age to relieve pressure from them, give them more time to go through proper psychotherapy, and get a more reliable diagnosis of the situation.
-    * Demonstrates that **puberty blockers can be used to more to help more accurately diagnose gender dysphoria**
+    * Demonstrates that **puberty blockers can be used to more to help more accurately diagnose gender dysphoria**.
-    * This should make puberty blockers an appealing option even to people who accept the science around being transgender but still believe that it's mostly a trend
+    * This should make puberty blockers an appealing option even to people who accept the science around being transgender but still believe that it's mostly a trend.

 ---